Bethany McTrustery went to The Platform to experience a day in the life of a Lisa Lashes School of Music student…

-It’s easy to forget that artists and groups such as David Guetta, Swedish House Mafia, and Laidback Luke have all started in the same place that these students have.
+It’s easy to forget that artists and groups such as David Guetta, Swedish House Mafia, and Laidback Luke have all started in the same place as these students.
 But they did.
 And these students are all learning to dream big.
 They are being taught how to create a social media presence, how to set up their own party, and of course, how to produce music.
-Words can’t really capture the spirit and atmosphere in the club, but I’m going to do my best to convey it to you.
+Words can’t capture the spirit and atmosphere in the club, but I’m going to do my best to convey it to you.

-In one room, students are shown the importance of platforms such as twitter and instagram.
+In one room, students are shown the importance of platforms such as Twitter and Instagram.
 Their Christmas homework is to construct a CV, and rather than being frustrated at this arduous task, they are excited to see how it will grow in the months and years to come!
-One student wonders what gigs he’ll be able to put on it this time next year.
+One student wonders what gigs he’ll put on this time next year.

 A tutor, Rob Tissera, describes the warehouse rave scene in the 90s, where he would call his friends, get some equipment, and take over a warehouse, filling it with people and music.
 This is something he turned into his career, choosing to take a more ‘legit’ way of partying and booking new and upcoming acts for events all over the world, from Ibiza to China.
 I am as enraptured as the students, wondering what it must feel like to dance with thousands of other people.

-In the afternoon I get a chance to have a go at beatmatching and mixing.
-As someone who knows very little about DJing and having had no experience on the decks I was surprised that it was such an easy skill to learn.
+In the afternoon, I get a chance to have a go at beatmatching and mixing.
+As someone who knows very little about DJing and has had no experience on the decks, I was surprised it was such an easy skill to learn.
 My instructor said: “As long as you can dance, as long as you can find the beat, you can DJ”.
-And given enough practice I think that’s true.
+And given enough practice, I think that’s true.

-In these sessions is a sense of wonder, a determination to learn as much as possible, a wish to make their nights and parties a reality.
-But more than that, it’s a union of people completely passionate about sound and music.
+In these sessions, there is a sense of wonder, a determination to learn as much as possible, a wish to make their nights and parties a reality.
+But more than that, it’s a union of people passionate about sound and music.